analogdevicesinc/ai8x-training/README.md

 ---

-## AI85/AI86 Changes
+## AI85/AI87 Changes

-The `ai8xize.py` quantization tool and the `cnn-gen.py` network generator both have an `--ai85` command line argument that enables code generation for the AI85 and AI86.
+The `quantize.py` quantization tool and the `ai8xize.py` network generator both have a `--device` command line argument that selects the target device.

-The `--ai85` option enables:
+The `--device 85` option enables:
 * Bias shift << 7.
 * Per-layer support for 1, 2 and 4-bit weight sizes in addition to 8-bit weights (this is supported using the `quantization` keyword in the configuration file, and the configuration file can also be read by the quantization tool).
 * A programmable shift left/shift right at the output of the convolution that allows for better use of the entire range of weight bits (`output_shift`).